apache/logging-log4cxx/src/site/markdown/usage.md

 To use automatic configuration with a non-standard file name create and use your own wrapper for [getLogger](@ref log4cxx.LogManager.getLogger).
-A full example can be seen in the src/examples/cpp/UserLib/logmanager.cpp file.
+A full example can be seen in the \ref UserLib/logmanager.cpp file.

 # Internal Debugging {#internal-debugging}